Fitting quantum noise models to tomography data: Numerical Examples with Cirq

 \subsubsection{Markovian 1-qubit example: depolarizing channel}

 The depolarizing channel, implementing the evolution

 is an example of a non-unitary, but Markovian, quantum channel.

 We simulated process tomography on a depolarizing channel with $p=0.3$.
 The transfer matrix for this channel has a non-degenerate $+1$ eigenvalue, and a three-fold degenerate eigenspace with eigenvalue $0.6$.
 We used our convex optimisation algorithm to construct the closest Markovian channel.
-Denoting the result of the process tomography by $M_{\textrm{depol}}$ and the transfer matrix of the depolarizing channel by $\mathcal{E}_{\textrm{depol}}$, we get

-In \cref{fig:depolarizing} we show how the distance between the tomography result and the closest Markovian channel varies with the number of random samples we allowed the code to run for.
+In \cref{fig:depolarizing} we show how the process fidelity of the tomography result and the closest Markovian channel varies with the number of random samples we allowed the code to run for.
+The optimum fidelity found between the Markovian channel found by the algorithm and the tomographic snapshot was $99.96\%$.

 Comparing \cref{fig:depolarizing} with \cref{fig:X-gate} (and noticing the different $y$-axis scales in the two graphs) we see that unlike with the $X$-gate, \cref{alg:MAIN} always finds a good approximation to the tomographic result, even for very few random samples.
 This suggests that the direction of perturbation is less important for the depolarizing channel than for the $X$-gate.